FeenoX Tutorial #0

 It should be noted that depending on the version of the base

-opearating system, the Gmsh version in the apt
+operating system, the Gmsh version in the apt repository

 might be old enough so as to fail with the examples provided in the